 Electric Bill Audits

 An Electric Bill Audit is a forensic analysis of the bills you have paid for electricity.
 Often times, these bills are overlooked.
 Electric bills are also extremely complicated.
 Just because the electric company is billing for it, doesn’t mean it is right.
 We have been auditing electric bills in-house for 40 years.
-We are energy bill experts.
-We know the factors that are used to calculate each bill and the rules that electric companies must follow.
-We routinely find errors on our client’s bills and know how to get them corrected.
+We are energy bill experts and know the factors that are used to calculate each bill and the rules that electric companies must follow.
+Our audits routinely find errors on our client’s bills and know how to get them corrected.
 The result is REFUNDS AND SAVINGS on your electric bills.
-These results are achieved by identification, correction and/or implementation of measures such as:
+These results are achieved by identification, correction and/or implementation of errors such as:

 - Taxes and fees from which customer is exempt

 - Incorrect meter constants